flutter/website/src/content/app-architecture/cookbook/optimistic-state.md

 }
 ```

-Implement the SubscribeButton
+### Implement the `SubscribeButton`

-In this step, you will first implement the build method of the SubscribeButton, and then implement the feature’s error handling.
+In this step,
+you will first implement the build method of the `SubscribeButton`,
+and then implement the feature’s error handling.

 Add the following code to the build method: